emacsmirror/brf/README.md

 This package is not an emulation of Brief (there are plenty of those already), but rather provides an accurate implementation in Emacs of specific features that I miss from Brief.

-The emphasis is on accurately implementing these specific features in Emacs rather than doing what Brief emulations tend to do, which is mapping the Brief key-sequences to somewhat similar functions in Emacs.
+The emphasis is on accurately implementing these features in Emacs rather than doing what Brief emulations tend to do, which is mapping the Brief key-sequences to somewhat similar functions in Emacs.

-The features are:
+The provided features are:

 -   [Line-mode cut and paste](#line-and-column-mode-cut-and-paste)
 -   [Column-mode cut and paste](#line-and-column-mode-cut-and-paste)